alexandrechevalier1/WorkshopBash/README.md

 42
 ```

-Create a bash script named "Step3.sh" that take one file as argument.
+Create a bash script named "Step3.sh" that take a filepath as argument.
 Whenever the content of the file is "42" print "Good File" else print "Wrong File"

 For the fisrt file the output should be :